Grimur12/VNL1_24_H7/DOCS/Dagbók.md

   - The GitHub Manual has been completed
   - The Functional Requirements list is almost completed
   - User Group Analysis is almost completed
+  - The only thing that was fully completed was the GitHub Manual

 TODO:
 - [x] Finish the Github Manual